nzakas/understandinges6/manuscript/00-Introduction.md

 **Chapter 6: Symbols** introduces the concept of symbols, a new way to define properties.
 Symbols are a new primitive type that can be used to obscure (but not hide) object properties and methods.

-**Chapter 7: Collections** details the new collection types of `Set`, `WeakSet`, `Map`, and `WeakMap`.
+**Chapter 7: Sets and Maps** details the new collection types of `Set`, `WeakSet`, `Map`, and `WeakMap`.
 These types expand on the usefulness of arrays by adding semantics, de-duping, and memory management designed specifically for JavaScript.

 **Chapter 8: Iterators and Generators** discusses the addition of iterators and generators to the language.
 These features allow you to work with collections of data in powerful ways that were not possible in previous versions of JavaScript.